This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup butter melted

 - Bring a large pot of water to boil.
 Add broccoli and boil for 3-4 minutes.
 Drain and set aside.

-- Arrange broccoli in the baking dish.
-Pour cheese sauce over the broccoli and gently stir to coat.
+- Pour cheese sauce over the broccoli and gently stir to coat.
+Pour into the baking dish.

 - In a small bowl, combine crushed crackers with melted butter and stir in the remaining cheese.
 Sprinkle cracker mixture evenly over the casserole.